 He has also been an adjunct faculty member and senior management analyst for the H.J.
 Heinz School of Public Policy and Management at Carnegie Mellon University.
 Hennigan worked at Carnegie Mellon from 1988-1994 as a management consultant to the government of Allegheny County, responsible for managing its strategic planning project.

 On behalf of the City of Pittsburgh, he accepted the Innovations in American Government Award from the John F. Kennedy School of Government at Harvard University in 1999.
 The award was for the first-ever use of the Internet to sell municipal bonds, a project Hennigan directed and it was reported in the Wall Street Journal.

-Hennigan is the vice chair of the Pennsylvania Economy League board of directors, chair of the Marketing Committee of the Duquesne Club, chair of the Council of Presidents of the Pittsburgh Council on Higher Education, and a member of the board of directors of the Pittsburgh CLO.
+Hennigan is chair of the Marketing Committee of the Duquesne Club and a member of the board of directors of the Pittsburgh CLO, the Pittsburgh Ballet Theatre, Leadership Pittsburgh, and the Allegheny Conference on Community Development.
 He is an Eagle Scout sponsor for the Boy Scouts of America and a member of Leadership Pittsburgh, Class XII.
 He is married to Colleen, and they have two children.
 The Hennigans reside in Franklin Park, a suburb north of Pittsburgh, Pa.